torvalds/linux/Documentation/scsi/BusLogic.rst

 Driver Options
 ==============

-BusLogic Driver Options may be specified either via the Linux Kernel Command Line or via the Loadable Kernel Module Installation Facility.
+BusLogic Driver Options may be specified either via the GNU/Linux Kernel Command Line or via the Loadable Kernel Module Installation Facility.
 Driver Options for multiple host adapters may be specified either by separating the option strings by a semicolon, or by specifying multiple "BusLogic=" strings on the